-I just graduated from UBC in May, so I managed to meet those expectations.
-But over the last year, I’ve found myself in a strange predicament—I no longer know what’s expected of me.
+I graduated from UBC in 2018, so I managed to meet those expectations.
+But following graduation, I found myself in a strange predicament—I no longer know what was expected of me.

-For the first time in my life, I will not be reporting to a classroom in September.
-That feels kind of weird, but I also think it’s a good thing.
+For the first time in my life, I wouldn’t be reporting to a classroom in September.
+That felt kind of weird, but I also saw it as a good thing.

 What you want and what you need

 Once you get your undergrad, your choices about your future become less about expectations and more about needs.

 Some people might think of grad school as a natural next step on their checklist, or like the next level in a video game.
 You’ve gone to school your whole life, why stop now?
 This is especially true for those of us who aren’t quite sure what comes next.

 It’s not quite like that, though.
 Grad school is a big undertaking.
 There’s lots to think about, like:

 Does it make sense from a financial perspective?

 Would a Masters or PhD help move you forward in your career area of interest?